yhua0939/VocabularyFlashCard/README.md

 # VocabularyFlashCard
-_A Simple Flashcard App for Learning English Vocabulary_
+_A Simple Flashcard program for Learning English Vocabulary_

 # About